-Since European settlement, Port Jackson, Sydney, with its vast and well protected natural harbour, has served as a major naval base for British and Australian maritime forces.
-Ships of the Royal Navy’s Imperial Squadron were continuously based in Sydney throughout colonial times and it was for many years the premier naval facility of the Royal Australian Navy following the arrival of the Fleet Unit on 4 October 1913.
+Sydney has served as a major naval base for British and Australian maritime forces due to its vast and well-protected natural harbour of Port Jackson.
+It was the premier naval facility of the Royal Australian Navy following the arrival of the Fleet Unit on 4 October 1913.
+Ships of the Royal Navy’s Imperial Squadron were based in Sydney throughout colonial times.

-The naval precinct in Sydney has expanded greatly over the past 100 years, particularly during the war years of 1939-1945.
+The precinct has expanded greatly over the past 100 years, particularly during the war years of 1939-1945.
 Garden Island, the traditional centre of naval activity in Sydney Harbour, was connected to the mainland during the war when the Captain Cook graving dock was built.
-A number of shore establishments, such as HMAS Watson and Rushcutter, were also commissioned to support Sydney based naval forces.
-Several other establishments were commissioned in the post-war period.
+A number of shore establishments were also commissioned to support Sydney-based naval forces.